cev-api/Wurst7-CevAPI/README.md

 - Compass overlay: Show a bar at the top of the screen that shows the waypoint icons, when you're looking at it then it will display its name (Adjustable Position/Transparency)
 - Coordinates overlay: Show your direction and current XYZ position above the compass overlay
 - Preset icons
-- Features: name, coords, dimension, icon, visibility, lines, color, copy button, opposite coords, death pruning.
+- Features: name, co-ordinates, dimension, icon, visibility, lines, color, copy button, opposite co-ordinates (nether), death pruning.
 - Constant-size labels and optional tracers.
 - Stored per world/server under `wurst/waypoints/<worldId>.json`.

 ### Breadcrumbs
-- Leaves a line trail behind you (toggleable/pauseable).
+- Leaves a line trail behind you (toggle-able/pause-able).
 - Settings: color, max sections, section length, thickness.

 ### LogoutSpots